lbryio/lbry.com/content/news/019-free-lbry-credits-come-and-get-em.md

 date: '2015-11-24 19:43:59'
 ---

-We are fast approaching the deadline to earn free LBRY credits (LBC) by being an alpha tester of the LBRY protocol.
+We are fast approaching the deadline to earn free LBRY Credits (LBC) by being an alpha tester of the LBRY protocol.
 That's right – we're giving away 1,000 LBC to anyone who just **tries** to install LBRY, then completes our survey.
 [Get it here](/get) and be the first on your block with LBC.

 A warm shoutout to Amanda Johnson, who reminded her viewers of this opportunity in the most recent regular episode of [The Daily Decrypt](https://www.youtube.com/channel/UCqNCLd2r19wpWWQE6yDLOOQ/featured).
 <p style="text-align: center;"><img src="https://spee.ch/@move:b/rH04oCZ.png" alt="The Daily Decrypt plugs LBRY"></p>